 The iPLEDGE program is a risk-management program designed to eliminate fetal exposure to isotretinoin.
 The doctor prescribing isotretinoin must enter patient information in the iPLEDGE system before a pharmacist can dispense medication.

 Women considering pregnancy and pregnant women who are on medication(s) should talk to their health care provider about enrolling in a pregnancy registry.
 A pregnancy registry is maintained to track women that are on a drug during pregnancy to better understand the effects of a particular drug on the mother and fetus.

 A pregnancy registry studying multiple drug treatments for psoriatic disease, MotherToBaby Pregnancy Studies, can be found at 877-311-8972.
-The Organization of Teratology Information Specialists provides up-to-date information about medications taken during pregnancy.
+MothertoBaby, a service of the non-profit Organization of Teratology Information Specialists provides up-to-date information about medications taken during pregnancy.

 Treatment With Light Therapy

 Both components in PUVA treatment — the oral medication psoralen and the UVA light — should be avoided by both sexes around conception and by women during pregnancy as they can cause birth defects.
 This also applies to bath PUVA, where the entire body is immersed in a tub of water that contains psoralen.